 How to measure: Traditionally, PR analysts can assign scores by reviewing news articles and identifying key messages.
 But this involves a lot of manual work and should ideally be automated.
 Tools with powerful text-analytics capabilities, like Sprinklr, can deliver precise insights into keyword positioning at scale.

 If your brand gets caught within the cycle of negative social virality, your valuable brand perception can take a turn for the worse overnight.
 This is why modern PR teams have started measuring the impact of news articles across modern and traditional channels.
 An article from a not-so-popular blog can go viral, thanks to a well-landed Tweet from a social influencer.
 On the other hand, media outlets do scrutinize social channels for brand stories to curate viral content.
 But there’s truth to the fact thatvirality can definitely boost a brand’s reputation when it’s leveraged correctly.

-How to measure: To stay ahead of viral articles, you need to measure, in real time, how articles are shared on social media, like Twitter, Facebook, Reddit, etc., and how people are engaging them.
+How to measure: To stay ahead of viral articles, you need to measure, in real time, how articles are shared on social media, like X, formerly Twitter, Facebook, Reddit, etc., and how people are engaging them.
 PR tools that prioritize modern social channels can provide in-depth reports and alerts on social amplification.

 Trend of media coverage vs social amplification

 The digital world has made it easy for media outlets to churn out articles every day.
 Outlets and journalists pick content from newswires and flood the internet with articles.
 Newswires can provide advantages like gaining the visibility of a popular journalist or outlet.
 At the same time, when overused, it is viewed as pushed or paid content, and readers ignore them.
 So, it becomes critical to measure if newswires are truly assisting with your goal of driving business growth.